This year, you may find it’s high time to brush up on your wedding vocabulary.

 3. Maid of Honour (or Man of Honour)

 The bride usually asks a friend to be her Maid of Honour (chief bridesmaid).
 This is the person who assists the bride in the run-up to the wedding (with the hen night or helping the bride get ready) and during the wedding ceremony.
 If the Maid of Honour is married, she is called a Matron of Honour.

 The role of a bridesmaid is to help the bride before, during and after the wedding.
 Bridesmaids are normally either friends or relatives of the bride, and usually help to carrying the bride’s dress.

 5. Flower girl

 A flower girl is usually a young relative of the bride or groom, who typically walks down the aisle before the bride scattering flower petals.

 6. Best man

-Just like the bride has her assistants, the groom does too.
+Just like the bride has her assistants, the groom does, too.
 The best man is a close friend or relative of the groom.
-He doesn’t assist so much in the planning of the wedding but he will normally organise the stag night, give the best man’s speech, and sometimes will be responsible for holding on to the rings on the wedding day.
+He might not typically be involved in planning the wedding, but he will normally organise the stag night, give the best man’s speech, and sometimes will be responsible for holding on to the rings on the wedding day.

 7. Page boy

 Similarly to the flower girl, a page boy is usually a young relative of the bride or groom.
 Traditionally, the page boys carry the bride’s dress.
 One of the page boys may also be a ring bearer, responsible for carrying the rings during the ceremony.